Scalable and Approximation-free Symbolic Control for Unknown Euler-Lagrange Systems: Symbolic Control for VCZ System

-For a given VCZ radius $\lambda$, the modified specification $\phi_\lambda$ is obtained by tightening the original specification $\phi$: the goal set, and configuration space are shrunk by $\lambda$, while the unsafe set is expanded by $\lambda$, resulting in
+For a given VCZ radius $\lambda$, the modified specification $\phi_\lambda$ is obtained by modifying the original specification $\phi$: the goal set, and configuration space are shrunk by $\lambda$, while the unsafe set is expanded by $\lambda$, resulting in

 The corresponding modified reach-avoid-stay specification is therefore defined as: